FROM THE FOUNDATION TO THE EARLY YEARS 2000

 SINCE 2004 …

-In 2006 he collaborated with the SOS Infancy in the World Association for the launch of a Pediatric Oncology Project in the hospitals of Pec and Djacova in the Kosovo region with the general objective of reducing the number of incorrect diagnoses.
+IN 2006 it collaborated with the SOS Childhood of the World Association for the launch of a Pediatric Oncology Project in the hospitals of Pec and Djacova in the region of Kosovo with the general objective to reduce the number of incorrect diagnoses.
 In the same year, AUCI launched the project “Ragazzi in gamba” in Romania which proposed to help a large number of Romanian youths with leg amputations left to a fate of marginalisation and poverty.

-In November 2007 the AUCI signed an agreement with the Community of S.Egidio for the realization of the DREAM project in the localities of Kenge and Kimbau, in the Democratic Republic of the Congo.
+In November of 2007, AUCI signed an agreement with the community of S.Egidio for the creation of the DREAM project in the local areas of Kenge and Kimbau in the Democratic Republic of Congo.